-We found the estate two years ago and began importing their coffee beans, through Mumbai to London.
-They are roasted with great skill at the Tate Roastery on Millbank in small batches, then despatched to our customers.
+Our coffee comes through Mumbai to London, where it is roasted with great skill at the Tate Roastery on Millbank in small batches, then dispatched to our customers.
 We pack our coffee in recyclable Kraft paper bags, and the sugar cane paper labels are compostable.
 All of the packaging that we use to deliver the coffee to our customers is made from recycled paper, so we are plastic-free.